-There are some things that you can do to help with persistent pain by increasing your positive emotions that release positive, happy chemicals like endorphins and serotonin to reduce your nerve hypersensitivity.
+There are some things that you can do to help with persistent soreness by increasing your positive emotions that release positive, happy chemicals like endorphins and serotonin to reduce your nerve hypersensitivity.

 “The man who moves a mountain begins by carrying away small stones.” ― Confucius